 One thing I can suggest is that you avoid using aluminum or copper metal leaf.
 These will tarish, even if they’re sealed and even if they’re mixed in with the polymer clay.
 Here’s a veneer that I made MANY years ago (2003 or thereabouts) and it’s been tarnished like this for a long time.
 If you’ll note, the part INSIDE the clay has tarnished, the part coated with Varathane on the surface is fine.

 Metal leaf from the Mona Lisa brand is made of real metal, usually copper or aluminum.
 But there has been a recent proliferation of cheap no-name “metal” leaf from China in recent years.
-This does not appear, to me, to be metal.
-If is some sort of metal oxide layer and does not tend to tarnish in the same way as traditional metal leaf.
+Contrary to what the listings all say, this is not actual metal.
+It is some some sort of plastic coated with a metal oxide layer and does not tarnish in the same way as traditional metal leaf.
 I love using this type for polymer clay because it comes in a variety of bright colors, it crumbles easily for mixing into clay, and it doesn’t change color with baking or tarnishing.

 Not sure which you have?
 Try this.
 Drop some vinegar and salt on a piece of the leaf.
 What happens?
 If it changes color or tarnishes as it dries, you have real metal.
 If not, it’s the other stuff.
 Honestly, I’d avoid using real metal.
 Here is a package of inexpensive “metal” leaf from China, that I purchased on Amazon.